Etihad Credit Insurance Extends Support To RAK Ceramics To Gear Up Its Global Growth Plans - UrduPoint

 By leveraging the trade credit insurance from ECI, RAK Ceramics will also gain wider access to trade finance and additional funding from banks, which will help its growth plan.

-“Our financial credit solutions will not only help them achieve their growth plans safely but will also ensure that they remain agile and competitive in this new world order,” Falcioni added.

-Underscoring the importance of this new partnership, Abdallah Massaad, Group CEO of RAK Ceramics, said, “As we celebrate three decades of ceramic excellence, we are proud to be a global company that is also considered as one of the best homegrown brands in the UAE.
-As we continue to strengthen our position as world leaders in the field of global ceramics, we are pleased to partner with Etihad Credit Insurance, and we are confident that they will enable us to enter the new milestone of growth and product innovation.
+Abdallah Massaad, Group CEO of RAK Ceramics, added, "As we continue to strengthen our position as world leaders in the field of global ceramics, we are pleased to partner with Etihad Credit Insurance, and we are confident that they will enable us to enter the new milestone of growth and product innovation."

 Under this agreement, ECI will cover RAK Ceramics’ commercial and non-commercial risks from any of its buyers insured under the policy.